It-vest Symposium: Generative AI and the Future of Computing Education

 By the end of the event, you will:

-- Leave with actionable teaching and assessment ideas.
+- leave with actionable teaching and assessment ideas

-- Hear student and industry perspectives.
+- hear student and industry perspectives

-- Share institutional policies and approaches.
+- share institutional policies and practices

 Program